dylankenneally/dotfiles/git-setup.md

 # git setup
 Typical command aliases/settings I use with git.
+Also in this repo is [`.gitconfig`](./.gitconfig), which can be placed in the home (`~`) directory to automatically set these up, as well as default git colours I use.

 ```bash
 # been bitten too many times with autocorrect - turning it off